 Suboxone is a prescription-only drug that reduces or prevents withdrawal symptoms that occur with opioid addiction.
 People use opioids to relieve the acute or chronic pain of severe nature.
 They include morphine, codeine, hydrocodone, and hydromorphone.
 They act on specific sites, called opioid receptors in the brain and peripheral nerves.
 By changing the level of mood-altering neurotransmitters, they change the brain’s response to pain.
-As a result, you feel pain-free and relaxed.
+As a result, the person will pain-free and relaxed.
 The major drawback of this class of pain medications is they are habit-forming.
-Your brain will become addicted to the euphoric feelings caused by the opioids.
-As a result, you will start to seek more of it to quench your cravings.
+The brain will become addicted to the euphoric feelings caused by the opioids.
+As a result, one will start to seek more of it to quench the cravings.
 That’s when a scary long-term addiction kicks off.

-You have to note that Suboxone itself has some degree of abuse potential.
+The individual should note that Suboxone itself has some degree of abuse potential.
 As a result, this makes things a bit more complex.
-When you take Suboxone for a long time, your risk for addiction increases greatly.
+When someone takes Suboxone for a long time, the risk for addiction increases greatly.
 For many, it may seem like an endless journey.
 First, they have to fight against opioid addiction.
 Then, they have to fight against Suboxone withdrawal.

 However, there are some tips and treatment strategies.
 They can make getting out of the Suboxone withdrawal more comfortable.